Jellohub/phase_3_project/README.md

 ## Model predictions
-My model predictions were entered on [this competition in datadriven.org](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/leaderboard/?page=99).
-I sit at 4,632nd place place among 15,950 participants.
+My model predictions were entered on [this competition on datadriven.org](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/leaderboard/?page=99).
+At the time of writing this, I sit at 4,632nd place place among 15,950 participants.

 ## Recommendations